toddaustin07/Edge-ONVIF-Driver/README.md

 ## Device History
 All motion events, status changes, and device info table updates will be captured in history.

+## Routine Triggers
+The device's motion state (active/inactive) can be used in the IF condition of SmartThings automation routines.

 ## Current Limitations
 - Video